-- (a) Section 197.162, Florida Statutes, provide a 1% per month discount up Yes November and February.
-Taxes collected after July 1st are categorized as delinquent. - (b) This is the revenue to be generated based on PSTA's direct rates; see page 73. - (c) All delinquent tax collections received during the year are applied to Collections Amount the year prior to collection, regardless of the year in which the taxes were originally levied.
+- (a) Section 197.162, Florida Statutes, provide a 1% per month discount up to 4% for payments between November and February.
+Taxes collected after July 1st are categorized as delinquent. - (b) This is the revenue to be generated based on PSTA's direct rates; see page 79. - (c) All delinquent tax collections received during the year are applied to Collections Amount the year prior to collection, regardless of the year in which the taxes were originally levied.
 Therefore this may result in the Percentage of Levy in Total Collections to be greater than 100%.